bndiep/bndiep/README.md

 My name is Bach!
 I am a full stack web developer!

-- 🔭 I’m currently working on my portfolio and potentially a little side project called 'Into the Shadow (Art) Realm.'
+- 🔭 I’m currently working on my portfolio and a Pokédex app using React.js and Styled Components.
 - 🌱 I’m currently learning Tailwind CSS (it's great btw) and Vue.js.
 - 👯 I’m looking to collaborate on any good first issue open source projects here on GitHub!
 - 🤔 I’m looking for help with all new tech that I am unfamiliar with!